academe/Omnipay-Wirecard/README.md

 can be partially customised, and that can either be shown in an iframe or navigated to as the top window.

-*Wirecard Checkout Seamless* is under development.
+*Wirecard Checkout Seamless* is as complete as *Checkout Page* but needs some documentation.

 ## Why This Package